RakshanJagan/assignment-2-CPP/README.md

-Project: Neural Network Implementation with Configurable Inputs and Outputs Overview
+# Project: Neural Network Implementation with Configurable Inputs and Outputs

+## Overview
 This project demonstrates the implementation of a neural network pipeline using pre-defined and dynamically loaded configurations.
 The pipeline processes input data through convolutional, pooling, activation, and dense layers using weights and biases stored in binary files.
 The configurations for file paths and layer sequences are managed through a JSON file, allowing for flexible and reusable model setups.

-Key Features
+## Key Features

-Dynamic Configuration Loading:
+### Dynamic Configuration Loading

-Layer-specific configurations (e.g., file paths for weights, biases, and inputs) are loaded from a JSON file.
+- Layer-specific configurations (e.g., file paths for weights, biases, and inputs) are loaded from a JSON file.
-This approach minimizes hardcoding and allows easy updates to model structures and file paths.
+- This approach minimizes hardcoding and allows easy updates to model structures and file paths.

-Binary File Handling:
+### Binary File Handling

-Input data, weights, and biases are stored in binary files for efficient memory use and portability.
+- Input data, weights, and biases are stored in binary files for efficient memory use and portability.
-The code includes utility functions for reading and processing binary files.
+- The code includes utility functions for reading and processing binary files.

-Neural Network Layers:
+### Neural Network Layers

-Supports convolutional layers with ReLU activation and configurable padding.
+- Supports convolutional layers with ReLU activation and configurable padding.
-MaxPooling layers for dimensionality reduction.
+- MaxPooling layers for dimensionality reduction.
-Dense layers with activation functions (ReLU and Softmax).
+- Dense layers with activation functions (ReLU and Softmax).
-Intermediate processing outputs for debugging or analysis.
+- Intermediate processing outputs for debugging or analysis.

-Layer Output Visualization:
+### Layer Output Visualization

-Implements a TensorFlow/Keras utility function to visualize the intermediate outputs of all layers in a sequential or functional model.
+- Implements a TensorFlow/Keras utility function to visualize the intermediate outputs of all layers in a sequential or functional model.
-Designed to print the first channel of multi-dimensional outputs, aiding in debugging and understanding model transformations.
+- Designed to print the first channel of multi-dimensional outputs, aiding in debugging and understanding model transformations.

-End-to-End Implementation:
+### End-to-End Implementation

-Combines low-level neural network operations (e.g., convolutions, pooling) with high-level TensorFlow/Keras utilities for easy model inspection and evaluation.
+- Combines low-level neural network operations (e.g., convolutions, pooling) with high-level TensorFlow/Keras utilities for easy model inspection and evaluation.

-Code Highlights
+## Code Highlights

-C++ Neural Network Pipeline:
+### C++ Neural Network Pipeline

-A custom pipeline implemented in C++ processes binary inputs through convolutional and dense layers.
+- A custom pipeline implemented in C++ processes binary inputs through convolutional and dense layers.
 The layer structure is configured via a JSON file, making the system highly flexible.
-Outputs final classification results for datasets like CIFAR-10.
+- Outputs final classification results for datasets like CIFAR-10.

-Python Keras Visualization Tool:
+### Python Keras Visualization Tool

-A Python script using TensorFlow/Keras demonstrates how to inspect layer outputs of a pre-trained model.
+- A Python script using TensorFlow/Keras demonstrates how to inspect layer outputs of a pre-trained model.
-This includes dynamic initialization of models, handling uninitialized tensors, and managing intermediate output visualizations.
+- This includes dynamic initialization of models, handling uninitialized tensors, and managing intermediate output visualizations.

-Usage
+## Usage

-C++ Neural Network:
+### C++ Neural Network

-Provide the JSON configuration file specifying the binary file paths for weights, biases, and inputs.
+- Provide the JSON configuration file specifying the binary file paths for weights, biases, and inputs.
-Compile and execute the C++ code to process the input data and obtain classification results.
+- Compile and execute the C++ code to process the input data and obtain classification results.

-Python Visualization Tool:
+### Python Visualization Tool

-Use the Python script to analyze and debug pre-trained TensorFlow/Keras models.
+- Use the Python script to analyze and debug pre-trained TensorFlow/Keras models.
-Generate outputs for each layer to understand the transformations applied to input data.
+- Generate outputs for each layer to understand the transformations applied to input data.

-Applications
+## Applications
-Custom neural network implementation for embedded systems or environments without direct support for high-level libraries.
+- Custom neural network implementation for embedded systems or environments without direct support for high-level libraries.
-Model debugging and visualization for understanding layer-wise transformations in neural networks.
+- Model debugging and visualization for understanding layer-wise transformations in neural networks.
-Flexible configurations for deploying pre-trained models with custom input/output setups.
+- Flexible configurations for deploying pre-trained models with custom input/output setups.
-_